- 1 small potato, cut into quarters

 Fresh unpasteurised milk quickly separates and the fat rises to the top.
 This fat layer is then…

-- 2 spring onion, plus extra for serving
+- 2 spring onions, plus extra for serving

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…